 The form of proxy supplied to you by your broker will be similar to the Proxy provided to Registered Shareholders by the Corporation.
 However, its purpose is limited to instructing the intermediary on how to vote your Shares on your behalf.
 Most brokers now delegate responsibility for obtaining instructions from clients to Broadridge Financial Solutions, Inc. ("Broadridge") in Canada and in the U.S. Broadridge mails a voting instruction form (a "VIF") in lieu of a Proxy provided by the Corporation.
 The VIF will name the same persons as the Corporation's Proxy to represent your Shares at the Meeting.
 You have the right to appoint a person (who need not be a Beneficial Shareholder of the Corporation), other than any of the persons designated in the VIF to represent your Shares at the Meeting and that person may be you.
 To exercise this right, insert the name of the desired representative (which may be you), in the blank space provided in the VIF.
-The completed VIF must then be returned to Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting voting of Shares to be represented at the Meeting.
+The completed VIF must then be returned to Broadridge by mail or facsimile or given to Broadridge by phone or over the internet, in accordance with Broadridge's instructions.
+Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting voting of Shares to be represented at the Meeting.
 If you receive a VIF from Broadridge, the VIF must be completed and returned to Broadridge, in accordance with Broadridge's instructions, well in advance of the Meeting in order to have the Shares voted at the Meeting, or to have an alternate representative duly appointed to attend the Meeting and vote your Shares.